 Message Type Description change-applied Default summary message.
-Logged each time a change is applied success- fully. change-detected Default summary message.
+Logged each time a change is applied successfully. change-detected Default summary message.
 Logged each time a change is detected. change-failed-detailed Default detail message.
 Logged when a change cannot be applied.
-It includes the reason for the failure and details about the change that can be used to manually repair the failure. dropped-op-type-not-syn- chronized Default summary message.
+It includes the reason for the failure and details about the change that can be used to manually repair the failure. dropped-op-type-not-synchronized Default summary message.
 Logged when a change is dropped because the operation type (for example, ADD) is not synchronized for the matching Sync Class. dropped-out-of-scope Default summary message.
 Logged when a change is dropped because it does not match any Sync Class. no-change-needed Default summary message.
 Logged each time a change is dropped because the modified source entry is already in-sync with the destination entry. change-detected-detailed Optional detail message.
 Logged each time a change is detected.
 It includes attribute values for added and modified entries.
 This level of information is often useful for diagnosing problems, but it causes log files to grow faster, which impacts performance entry-mapping-details Optional detail message.
 Logged each time a source entry (attributes and DN) are mapped to a desintation entry.
 This level of information is often useful for diagnosing problems, but it causes log files to grow faster, which impacts performance. change-applied-detailed Optional detail message.
 Logged each time a change is applied.
 It includes attribute values for added and modified entries.
-This level of information is often useful for diagnosing problems, but it causes log files to grow faster, which impacts performance. change-failed Optional summary message.
-Logged when a change cannot be applied.
-It includes the reason for the failure but not enough information to manually repair the failure. intermediate-failure Optional summary message.
-Logged each time an attempt to apply a change fails.
-Note that a subsequent retry of applying the change might succeed.
+This level of information is often

-TABLE 8-2.
-Sync Log Message Types
+Table 20: Sync Log Message Types